-We would love to hear from you to explore working with you to improve access to work for local people with SpLD. info@ncdn.org 07775 817544 The project is for unemployed adults, though many have been working substantial hours on a voluntary basis for many years.
+The project is for unemployed adults, though many have been working substantial hours on a voluntary basis for many years.
 Some have been taken on with the promise of lasting jobs and then laid off soon after.
 We have concentrated on improving chances of sustainable employment through partnership with employers, disability employment support specialists and third sector partners.

 The project finds innovative ways of involving people with learning differences in accredited learning at a higher level than they have previously achieved, resulting in 15 Level 2 achievements this year in 'Steps to Employment, Training and Personal Development.'
+Dyscovered has helped to develop the Waffling On social enterprise, which has combined selling waffles with engaging with the public and employers to raise awareness.
+The group has run five market stall through the year and provided waffles at arrange of partner events.

-The project continues to benefit from the brilliant secretarial skills that Kirsty Trimming brings to her part-time admin role.
+The project continued to benefit from the brilliant secretarial skills that Kirsty

+Trimming brings to her parttime admin role.